AntonSol919/linkspace/index.md

 **A**: Only if you think git is a blockchain.
 There are neither 'blocks', nor a strict 'chain'.
 Most blockchains also have a different set of [values](#option2).
 Which is why I'm proposing the more general term 'supernet'.

 **Q**: How would it handle unwanted content / spam?
-**A**: Someone can sign a list of 'accepted' entries, and you can filter based on that.
+**A**: You could trust a specific signature to whitelist or blacklist and filter based on that.
 Effectively emulating the current state of affairs.
 Furthermore, linkspace gives us extra tools: Proof of work on hashes, and proof of association public keys vouching for another (i.e. friends of friends).

 # Why?{#why}